Luke Brattan: Melbourne City loan

 In June 2016, Brattan joined Melbourne City on a one-year loan deal.
 He made his first appearance in a City shirt in a 5–0 friendly match win over Port Melbourne SC on 20 July 2016.
 On 1 August 2017, Melbourne City announced that Brattan's loan deal at the club had been extended for an additional year.
 On 5 July the club confirmed Brattan's loan would be extended by a third season.

-On August 7, 2018, during the first half of the First Round match of 2018 FFA Cup against Brisbane Roar Brattan fell to the ground in a challenge with Stefan Mauk and was accidentally kicked in the head by the opposition player as Mauk kicked the ball away.
+On 7 August 2018, during the first half of the First Round match of 2018 FFA Cup against Brisbane Roar Brattan fell to the ground in a challenge with Stefan Mauk and was accidentally kicked in the head by the opposition player as Mauk kicked the ball away.
 When the club doctor suspected he had suffered a spinal injury, the game was suspended for 40 minutes as they awaited a specialist ambulance designed for transporting patients with head, neck or spine injuries.
 He was transported to Redcliffe Hospital.
 The 45 minutes of additional time at the end of the match was a figure that broke records and is one of the longest injury time periods in any major football competition.

 Sydney FC

 In July 2019, Brattan joined Sydney FC on a one-year contract.
 He scored his first goal for the club on 2 January 2021 against Wellington Phoenix.

+On 8 August 2023, Sydney FC announced Brattan as the new club captain, replacing Alex Wilkinson who retired at the conclusion of the 2022-23 season.

+Macarthur FC

+Brattan moved to Sydney's cross-town rivals, Macarthur FC, for the 2024-25 season.

 International career

+Brattan played in Australia's under-20 squad in 2008 and 2009.

-Brattan was called up for the senior Australian team for the first time as an injury replacement for captain Mile Jedinak for the 2018 World Cup Qualifier against Bangladesh in Perth.
+Ahead of a 2018 FIFA World Cup Qualification match against Bangladesh in Perth, Ange Postecoglou called up Brattan for the senior Australian team as an injury replacement for captain Mile Jedinak.

+On 6 October 2024, Socceroos coach Tony Popovic recalled Brattan to the squad to cover injured midfielders Massimo Luongo and Connor Metcalfe.